UPPMAX/programming_formalisms/docs/modularity/modular.md

 The 4 most important relationship classes can have are association, composition and aggregation

-**Bad structure**
+#### Bad structure ####

-    - Pets i Own is a relation DB table not an object as it has no function, which pets an owner has is not a object that exist in the real world - big semantic gap.
+    - `PetsIOwn` is a relation DB table not an object as it has
+    - no function, which pets an owner has is not a object that exist in the real world - big semantic gap.

 ```mermaid
 classDiagram